 While some early experimenters did associate their skin burns with their exposure to radioactive exposure, it took the eye irritation experienced by inventors such as Thomas Edison and Nikola Tesla to wake the scientific community up.
 Between their complaints, and the work of the Manhattan Project, a tremendous amount of research has been done on radiation and its effect on living organisms.

 Ultimately, we’ve learned that radiation protection is a must-have in all scenarios involving radioactive materials and radiation.
-This ranges from the lead aprons you wear at the dentist office to full-scale work tents and ventilation units.
+This ranges from the lead aprons you wear at the dentist’s office to full-scale work tents and ventilation units.
+There are different types of radiation, so it’s important to know what kind of materials block radiation based on type.
 Also, companies and industries that expose employees to radiation have taken serious steps to ensure their workers are safe and that their companies are compliant with government regulations.
 A company safety culture is crucial to keeping everyone safe if you work in career that exposes you to radiation.

 X-rays have changed the way we ‘do’ medicine – lives have been saved and countless injuries healed as a result of this powerful tool.
 In the industrial world, x-rays identify cracks and breaks inside of products, and physicists use them to explore outer space.
 In truth, x-rays have changed life as we know it.